 - Presence in social media networks – 50 points

 - Journal’s presence in various indexing services – 50 points

-It may surprise you that journal indexing is only worth 50 points out of 1,000 for DRJI score.
-You may think that indexing and plagiarism is more important than a journal’s website.
+It may surprise you that journal indexing is only worth 50 points out of 1,000 for the DRJI score.
+You may think that indexing and plagiarism are more important than a journal’s website.

-Unfortunately, there is no uncontroversial approach for determining the objective quality of a scientific or medical journal.
+Unfortunately, there is no uncontroversial approach to determining the objective quality of a scientific or medical journal.
 So, that is why researchers and journal publishers have to consult the DRJI and similar services.

 Although publishing in indexed journals is not a guaranteed way of enhancing your career, it is doubtless an important consideration when you decide where to submit your manuscript.
 Therefore, Publishing in indexed journals help fellow researchers locate and get access to your work much easier.
 Therefore, our recommendation for you is to try to publish your works in journals indexed in the top databases.